Updated by Anthony Korda on Nov. 27, 2019

 - Whether or not the promoter has taken into account (1) the new regulations and (2) the lengthy period during which the investment must be maintained and re-deployed

 - Whether or not the project properly qualifies for the lower investment amount.

 Other factors, such as the number of subscribers sought and whether the promoters have their own funds in the project, may also be persuasive.
 The larger a project, the longer it may take to fill a subscription and to begin the project.
 This may be particularly important to an early subscriber who may be nearing the I-829 petition stage before the subscription is filled.

 This is not meant to be an exhaustive list of due diligence questions, merely examples of the type of questions that prospective investors ought to be asking so as to make an informed decision prior to investing in a project.

-Clients who are not able to make informed decisions may well be disappointed in due course if their investment does not meet either their immigration or their investment needs or both.
+Clients who are not properly informed about the effect of the changes and delays in processing times, and the length of time their investment must be sustained, may well be disappointed with their legal counsel, while clients who are not able to make informed decisions about the project they have chosen may well be disappointed in due course if their investment does not meet either their immigration or their investment needs or both.

 Immigrant Petition by Alien Entrepreneur (Form I-526) Quarterly Report (Fiscal Year 2019, 3rd Quarter, Apr.
 1- Jun.
 30, 2019 (https://www.uscis.gov/sites/default/files/USCIS/Resources/Reports%20and%20Studies/Immigration%20Forms%20Data/Employment-based/I526_performancedata_fy2019_qtr3.pdf)